 After graduating magna cum laude from the University of Pittsburgh with a bachelor’s degree in political science and English, Heather received her Juris Doctor from Wake Forest University School of Law.
-Heather is admitted to practice law in Pennsylvania, West Virginia and before the U.S. District Court for the Western District of Pennsylvania.
+Heather is admitted to practice law in Pennsylvania and before the U.S. District Court for the Western District of Pennsylvania.

 Heather was named to both Best Lawyers in America and Pennsylvania Super Lawyers for 2020 and was recognized on the Pennsylvania Super Lawyers Rising Stars list from 2014-2018.

 She was elected to a three-year term on the Allegheny County Bar Association’s Judiciary Committee in 2020 and previously served on the committee as well.

 Heather is a leader in continuing education for attorneys.
 She has presented programs on shareholder rights and other family law business issues for the Pennsylvania Bar Association, Family Law Section.
 She also has advised fellow attorneys on the topics of marital settlement agreements, executive compensation, electronic discovery and client management for the Pennsylvania Bar Institute, National Business Institute and Allegheny County Bar Association.